njeanne/hbonds_aggregate/README.md

 ## Outputs

 The script outputs are:
 - boxplots of the contacts by conditions and domains.
-Mann-Whitney tests with **two-sided as the null hypothesis** are performed for each domain between each pair of conditions.
+  Mann-Whitney tests with **first condition greater than the second as null hypothesis (`greater`)** are performed for each domain between each pair of conditions.
 Only the significant p-values are annotated:
 ```shell
 p-value annotation legend: